 Another example is Marcus Sheridan.
 He was a broke “pool guy.”
 But, by sharing his story and really listening to his customers, he embraced content marketing and turned his River Pools and Spas business into a successful multi-million dollar company.

 Sheridan understands how to create content that generates sales.
 In fact, one of his blog posts generated $2 million in sales.

 5. Keep Your Blog Fresh With the Right Content

-Keeping your blog fresh with the right content will always yield the best ROI, more so when you measure that return.
+Keeping your blog fresh, with the right content, will always yield the best ROI.

 According to HubSpot, businesses that update their blogs with fresh content regularly will generate 126% more leads more than those who don’t.
 However, it’s important to differentiate powerful content from the right content.